Social currency

 Social currency refers to the actual and potential resources from presence in social networks and communities, including both digital and offline.
 It is, in essence, an action made by a company or stance of being, to which consumers feel a sense of value when associating with a brand, while the humanization of the brand generates loyalty and "word of mouth" virality for the organization.
 The concept derives from Pierre Bourdieu's social capital theory and relates to increasing one's sense of community, granting access to information and knowledge, helping to form one's identity, and providing status and recognition.

 In marketing and management

 In their study on social currency, the consulting company Vivaldi Partners defined social currency as the extent to which people share the brand or information about the brand as part of their everyday social lives at work or at home.
 This sharing helps companies to create unique brand identities and earn permission to interact with consumers or customers.
 In today's age, building social currency is an important investment companies can make to create value for themselves.
 Social Currency moves social initiatives and campaigns beyond marketing and communications efforts to impacting and changing entire industries and categories.
 Consumers and customers will benefit as well as they increasingly participate in social platforms, and use social technologies.

-Social currency can be divided into six dimensions or levers:
+Social currency can be divided into six dimensions or levers: affiliation, conversation, utility, advocacy, information, and identity.